francescosilvano/ReCo2/README.md

 # Renewable Energy and Environmental Footprint

-## Is there a reverse correlation between renewable energy production and worldwide carbon emissions?
-A Statistical Comparison of Renewable Energy Production and Levels of CO2 produced
+## Investigating the Reverse Correlation between Renewable Energy Production and Global Carbon Emissions: A Statistical Analysis of CO2 Levels

 ---